melezhik/outthentic/README.md

     $ nano hook.py
       from outthentic import *
-      outthentic_exit("this script is temporaru disabled")
+      outthentic_exit("this script is temporarily disabled")

     # Ruby